MohamadYusuf/WebRx-Site/docs/component-registration.md

 # Component-Registration

-Just like binding-handlers, and expresion-filters, components are [module-scoped-resources](/docs/module-overview.html#start) that can either be registered with the global application-module (*wx.app*) or a custom-module.
+Just like binding-handlers, and expresion-filters, components are [module-scoped-resources](/docs/module-overview.html#start) that can either be registered with the global application-module <code>wx.app</code> or a custom-module.

-For WebRx to be able to load and instantiate your components, you must register them using *wx.app.component()*, providing a configuration as described here.
+For WebRx to be able to load and instantiate your components, you must register them using <code>wx.app.component()</code>, providing a configuration as described here.

 You can register a component as follows: